gabchouraqui/portfolio.io/PYTHON/README.md

 ### (G).
 Oil & Gas Analysis

 - **Description**: In this project, I did a deep analysis of a dataset with more than 500 features and 2M instances!
-This analysis helped to understand retailer preferences in term of
+This analysis helped to understand retailer preferences in term of barrels and showed crucial insights.

 - **Features**:
-  - Implementation of web scraping techniques (using libraries like BeautifulSoup, Scrapy)
-  - Handling dynamic web content (JavaScript rendering, AJAX requests)
+  - Exploratory Data Analysis (EDA)
+  - Data visualization
+  - Statistical analysis
   - Data parsing and storage

 ### (H).
 Earthquake API Analysis

-- **Description**: Master the art of web scraping with this Python project.
-Learn how to extract data from websites efficiently and ethically, enabling you to gather valuable information for analysis, research, and business intelligence.
+- **Description**: This assignment was to do analysis of different earthquake around the globe and by using an API, finding the best earthquake next to...a roller coaster!

 - **Features**:
   - Implementation of web scraping techniques (using libraries like BeautifulSoup, Scrapy)